 The City takes a strict stand against encroachments on sidewalk space, and ATMs are no exception.
 It is illegal to place an ATM on the sidewalk in New York City.
 Learn more about the law

-DOT’s staff installs and maintains traffic signals at more than 12,000 signalized intersections.
+NYC DOT’s staff installs and maintains traffic signals at more than 13,250 signalized intersections.
 Learn more about traffic signals

-DOT's staff creates, installs and maintains over 1.3 million street signs throughout New York City.
-Learn more about signs in New York City
+NYC DOT's staff creates, installs and maintains nearly one million street signs throughout New York City.
+Learn more about street signs in New York City

-DOT offers a wide variety of signs, from replica street signs to personalized parking signs.
-Signs can be customized with a personlized name, logo, or place.
+NYC DOT offers a wide variety of signs, from replica street signs to personalized parking signs.
+Signs can be customized with a personalized name, logo, or place.
 Learn more and order signs

 Street Banner Permits

-DOT issues permits for banners that hang from street lights and other property in DOT's jurisdication.
+NYC DOT issues permits for banners that hang from street lights and other property in NYC DOT's jurisdiction.
 Learn more about applying for street banner permits